garg-tech/p4-rev-baseline/README.md

    ```
    By default, **TOPO_DIR = topologies/topo4/**

-4. When the mininet is up run the following command:
+4. When the mininet is up, run the following command:
    ```
        mininet> xterm h1 h<n>
    ```